potassiumdichromate/0g-kultbackend/docs/game/zerodash.md

 The platform's `reward-service` (`services/reward-service/src/reward.consumer.ts`) reimplements the same threshold logic generically: it listens for `game.zerodash.game_saved` events with `coinSnapshot >= 8`, grants a `cross_game_warzone_shotgun` reward record, and publishes `platform.reward.granted` — **ZeroDash's code never calls Warzone's API and never needs to know Warzone exists.** This was live-verified with a real `coinSnapshot: 12` event correctly triggering the grant.
 Actually delivering the unlock *into* Warzone's own database (rather than just recording the grant on the platform side) is a documented future step, since the platform doesn't write to either game's database — see `architecture/08-migration-roadmap.md`.

-## 10. Path to the managed save pipeline (Phase 3, opt-in, not done — and the one already partially live-tested)
+## 10. Path to the managed save pipeline (Phase 3 — the committed target for this game, already partially live-tested)

+This is the platform's actual destination for ZeroDash, not an optional side door (see `architecture/00-platform-vision.md` and `architecture/08-migration-roadmap.md` Phase 3).
+What's undecided is *when*, not *whether* — and of the two existing games, this one is the cheaper migration (see the note on save frequency below).

 `ZeroDashSaveDataSchema` in `shared/dto/src/save-data.dto.ts` is built from §5/§6 above (`coins`, `highScore`, `nftPass`, `characters.unlocked`/`currentIndex`, `dailyReward.nextRewardAt` as unix seconds — matching the legacy Mongoose field names, with the timestamp semantics taken from the real Unity client). `save-service`'s `POST /save/zerodash` / `GET /save/zerodash` were live-tested against this exact schema in `Knowledge_Base.md` (Round 2) — including a full Redis-flush-and-recover test proving 0G Storage, not Redis, is the real source of truth.

-If this game's owner opts in: in `ZGSaveManager.cs`, replace the ZDSV `Serialize`/`Deserialize`/`UploadSave`/`LoadSave` calls with a plain `JsonConvert.SerializeObject`/`DeserializeObject` POST/GET against `save-service`.
-Given this client only saves once per session (§6), no debounce work is needed first — unlike Warzone Warriors.
+The only change required is in Unity (this platform never modifies this repo's source): in `ZGSaveManager.cs`, replace the ZDSV `Serialize`/`Deserialize`/`UploadSave`/`LoadSave` calls with a plain `JsonConvert.SerializeObject`/`DeserializeObject` POST/GET against `save-service`.
+Given this client only saves once per session (§6), no debounce work is needed first — unlike Warzone Warriors, this migration is "just" the encoding swap.

+**Once this migration completes**, `zerodash-adapter` (§8) is retired and `verification-service` becomes this game's anti-cheat going forward — this repo's own `ZeroGCompute.js` simply stops being called rather than being merged with the platform's implementation (those two stay separate by design — see `docs/architecture-explanation.md`).

 ## 11. Anti-patterns flagged in this repo (for context, not fixed by the platform)